coolsugs/GettingAndCleaningData/project/README.md

 ---

 ## Project Description
 Coursera course 3 - Getting and Cleaning Data requires a project submission.
 The data used for this project represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained:
+A full description is available at the site from where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project:
+Here is the data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip